Introduction to 'Discovering The Beauty Of The Cyclades'

 by Mark Wilman

 I love the freedom I find in nature's beauty.
 I've lived so many experiences climbing Aegean mountains and rugged hills, as well as freediving into the depths on a single breath all for the joy of feeling one with nature's gifts; over time finding reason to express myself through images hoping others might enjoy them too, and be encouraged to explore.

-Particularly enjoyable when exploring has been the constant reminder of ancient history through findings and markings together with dreamy views of distant islands with sea and sky horizons.
+Particularly enjoyable when exploring has been the constant reminder of ancient history through findings and markings together with dreamy views of distant islands with their mesmerizing sea and sky horizons.

-Those included in the project in geographical order heading north are: Santorini (volcano), Ios, Sikinos, Folegandros, Poliegos, Kimolos, Milos, Sifnos, Serifos and Kythnos.
-Another island is soon to be visited for research.
+Those included in the project so far in geographical order heading north are: Anafi, Santorini - volcano and caldera, Ios, Sikinos, Folegandros, Poliegos, Kimolos, Milos, Sifnos, Serifos and Kythnos.